anbo225/ROS/README.md

 # ROS

-A simple Rust based OS.
+A simple Rust OS for person study.